By contributing into your super, you can reduce the amount of tax you pay while adding to your future retirement income.

 To avoid losing any of your entitlements, the Australian Taxation Office recommends that you clarify the terms of your salary sacrifice agreement if you want to ensure your employer still pays you the 9.5 per cent super guarantee.

-Salary sacrifice is voluntary – If your employer doesn’t offer or agree to salary sacrifice arrangements and you are under the age of 75, at the end of each year, subject to the concessional contributions cap, and taking into account any previously-made super contributions for that financial year.
+Salary sacrifice is voluntary – If your employer doesn’t offer or agree to salary sacrifice arrangements and you are under the age of 75, you can claim tax deductions for personal super contributions at the end of each year, subject to the concessional contributions cap, and taking into account any previously-made super contributions for that financial year.

 Get the right advice